-The Sustainability Plan produced as part of the project handles the role of national decision-making in the development of the competence-based digital learner services.
-It is noted that the EU does not have a mandate that would make use of the same framework architecture mandatory for all the EU countries.
-In addition, in the field of education the EU-level steering and regulation is relatively low and much is left for national decision-makers.
+The Sustainability Plan produced as a part of the project handles the role of the national decision-making in the development of the competence-based digital learner services.
+It is noted, that EU does not have a mandate that would make the use of the same framework architecture mandatory for all the EU countries.
+In addition, in the field of the education the EU level steering and regulation is relatively low and much is left for the national decision-makers.
 Thus, so far decisions on the possible competence-based learner-services as well as framework architecture around them are made nationally.
 In the current light it seems unrealistic to assume that the level of EU steering and regulation on the education would notably increase.

-The evaluation material also shows that the state of national data resources on education varies a lot across EU countries.
-This is one of the key lessons made visible by the CompLeap project and could benefit the other projects or equivalent development processes in the field, too.
-Furthermore, the national data resources should be perceived as primary products that make possible the advanced products such as the CompLeap service prototype.
-Incentives are needed for voluntary cross-country cooperation in this field.
-The EU could be active in creating them in the sectors of education, employment, mobility, youth affairs and social inclusion.
+The evaluation material also shows that state of the national data resources on education varies a lot across the EU countries.
+This is one of the key lessons made visible by the CompLeap project and could benefit the other projects or equal development processes in the field, too.
+Furthermore, the national data resources should be seen as primary products, that make possible the advanced products such as CompLeap service prototype.
+The incentives are needed for the voluntary cross-country cooperation in this field.

-The data protection issues create a crucial framework for the possible transnational use of national data resources on education and competences.
-Based on the interviews and written project materials, the project's key actors are well-aware of these features and their impact on the project operations as well as future use of the project outcomes.
+The data protection issues create a crucial framework for the possible transnational use of the national data resources on the education and competences.
+Based on the interviews as well as written project materials, the project key actors are well aware of these features and their impact on the project operations as well as future use of the project outcomes.

 3.2.4.
-Parallel processes to the CompLeap key outcomes
+Challenges of the several parallel processes

-The interviews and the Sustainability Plan indicate that there are several parallel processes going on in the field of digital learner services and digital services for job seekers.
-In the Finnish case, the most often named example is the Työmarkkinatori services portal established by the Finnish Ministry of Economic Affairs and Employment in Finland.
-The separate services in the fields of education and labour market were commonly seen as problematic in the stakeholder interviews.
+The interviews as well as the Sustainability Plan indicate that there are several parallel processes going on in the field of digital learner services and digital services for the job seekers. in Finnish case the most often named example is Työmarkkinatori services portal established by the Finnish Ministry of Economic Affairs and Employment in Finland.
+The separate services in the fields of education and labour market were commonly seen problematic in the stakeholder interviews.